 You’re looking for a certain product or service.
-You go to a company’s website or pick up a brochure.
-The logo is rubbish, the photography is cheesy, the styling is dated – and aaargh!
+You go online.
+The design is dated, the photography is blurry, the website takes ages to load – and aaargh!
 Typos!

-Now consider your own brand: your logo, imagery, business cards, website, social media and brochures.
-When your potential clients find you online, is what they see helping you win business – or lose it?
+Now consider your own brand and the first impression it’s giving your potential customers.
+Is it helping you win business – or lose it?

-Many entrepreneurs don’t fully understand the power of good design in attracting the right customers.
-But worse, they don’t realise how bad – or no – design can actually lose them business.
+Many entrepreneurs don’t fully understand the power of great design in attracting the right customers.
+Worse, they don’t realise how bad – or no – design can actually do the opposite and repel them.

 THE INNERVISIONS ID DO-SAY-SEE © MODEL